mxagar/course_compilation/README.md

 - Build an ML Pipeline for Short-term Rental Prices in NYC
 - Deploying a Machine Learning Model on Heroku with FastAPI
 - A Dynamic Risk Assessment System

+## Other Projects

+- Realtime Collision Avoidance for Mechanisms with Complex Geometries
+- Multimodal Evaluation of the Differences between Real and Virtual Assemblies
+- A Platform for Bimanual Virtual Assembly Training with Haptic Feedback in Large Multi-Object Environments
+- Narrow Passage Sampling in the Observation of Robotic Assembly Tasks
+- VR-OOS: The DLR’s Virtual Reality Simulator for Telerobotic On-Orbit Servicing With Haptic Feedback
+- A New Fast and Robust Collision Detection and Force Computation Algorithm Applied to the Physics Engine Bullet: Method, Integration, and Evaluation
+- Ultrapiano: A Novel Human-Machine Interface Applied to Virtual Reality